tszheichoi/awesome-sensor-logger/MICROPHONE.md

 ## Audio Quality Configuration

 You can adjust the audio quality level in Sensor Logger.
-In the latest version, the settings “Lossy”and “Lossless” carry the following configurations.
+In the latest version, the settings "Lossy" and "Lossless" carry the following configurations.

 |  | Lossy on iOS | Lossy on Android | Lossless on iOS | Lossless on Android |
 | --- | --- | --- | --- | --- |